oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

 While in California, working from home is already a new normal for the most tech companies, talking to my friends and family in Istanbul (which relies mostly on service and manufacturing), remote work is still very foreign.

+I believe that remote work now enables world population to freely work for any company, which will change many things.

+It will be harder for local companies to hire good people, since employees will be able to work for an international company that can afford a much higher pay.

+On the other hand, the money that is earned will stay and will circulate the local economies if that remote worker orders food or pays for rent.

+Overall, remote work offers better opportunity for everyone regardless of their location.